Cyril-Grelier/gc_wvcp_cp/src/README.md

 - `MWSSP_WVCP_SEARCH_STRATEGY` - the search strategy
 <!-- TODO `MWSSP_WVCP_SEARCH_RESTART`- the restart strategy -->

 In this version, this option allows to switch for a primal search strategy or a dual search strategy.
 That is, the search will be either branching on primal variables or branching on dual variables.
-See `joint/mwssp_wvcp_heuristics.mzn` for the list of available search strategies.
+See `joint/joint_heuristics.mzn` for the list of available search strategies.

 ---

-# Running the models from the command line
+# Running models from the command line

 We provide below samples of commands for each model then discuss additional options to extract results from the output.
-Each command must be launched from the source code directory `src`.
+Each command is assumed to be be launched from the source code directory `src`.

 Notes